Lángos: Variations

 In the early 2000s, some people built small, portable clay ovens and started to sell oven baked lángos, called "kenyérlángos" (bread-lángos) at festivals and fairs.
 Although reminiscent of the traditional lángos, it is more like a pizza with sour cream, onions and bacon.

 Lángos is popular all year long.
 As it is a rather affordable and simple food, it is often sold around bus stations, fairs, local markets and all over Eastern European countries during local celebrations or sport events.
 It is sold at many fast-food restaurants not only in Hungary but also in Austria.
-In Austria, especially in Vienna, lángos is very popular as a fast food at fairs and amusement parks like the Prater, Family Park.
-Lángos is known in the Czech Republic, Slovakia and Croatia as langoš, in Serbia as languš (although it is commonly called "Mekike").
+In Austria, especially in Vienna, lángos is very popular as a fast food at fairs and amusement parks like the Prater.
+Lángos is known in the Czech Republic, Slovakia, Serbia and Croatia as langoš (although it is commonly called "Mekike").
 In Slovenia it is known as Langaš and in Macedonia and Bulgaria as Mekitsa.
-It is also popular in Romania (especially in Transylvania) as langoși.
+It is also popular in Romania (especially in Transylvania) as langoș.
 It is also prevalent in Poland where it is known as "langosz" and in the UK where it is called "langos" or "Hungarian Fried Bread."